KelseyCreekSoftware/KelseyCreekSoftware/Blue-File-1-1-Project-Notes.md

 000000B0   2D 4D 69 64 61 73 00 20 20 20 20 20 20 20 20 20  -Midas.
 ```

+###  Tektronix RSA7100A

+Tektronix, RSA7100A spectrum analyzer supports the Midas 2.0 (Platinum BLUE) format, with and without an embedded header.

+.cdif

+This combined file contains header and IF samples (IQ samples for the RSA7100A) in Midas 2.0 (Platinum BLUE) format.

+.cdif + .det (or .det12)

+This is a separate header (.cdif) file and an IF sample (IQ sample for  RSA7100A)

+### SignalHound

+The SignalHound Software just supports the loading of this type of Midas Blue file.

+The file extension for these files should be .tmp or .prm.

+Only files that have these characteristics can be loaded properly.
+- Little endian headers and data
+- Cannot be detached
+- Must be 1D complex data (type code 1000)
+- Must have data_format of ‘F’, ‘D’, or ‘I’
+- Sample rate is retrieved from VariableHeader.x_delta.

 ### Spectere

 3db labs provides signal processing and analysis software such as Sceptre that saves IQ signals.